All photos taken by Dan Jahn.

 Since 2006, Lori has independently developed technology solutions for Nelson Literary Agency.
-Even though she has spent her long and varied career as a software engineer, a great book to read was never far from hand.
-With a B.A. in Computer Science and a B.A. in English Language and Literature, Lori now enthusiastically works full time for NLA from the Seattle office to guide the agency’s changing role in the digital age.
-Nelson Literary Agency’s “supported self-publishing” program, NLA Digital Liaison Platform, has helped authors publish just shy of one hundred titles across multiple online retail venues, including publishing to the 3M Cloud Library and OverDrive library networks.
-We have also developed print on demand versions of selected works for both CreateSpace and Ingram Content Group.
+In her career as a software engineer, a great book to read was never far from hand.
+Lori joined NLA full time in 2011 and works from the Seattle office to guide the agency’s changing role in the digital age.
+Nelson Literary Agency’s “supported self-publishing” program, NLA Digital LLC, has helped authors publish over one hundred titles across multiple online retail venues such as All Romance, Amazon, Apple, Barnes & Noble, Google Play, Ingram and Kobo.
+NLA Digital also publishes on behalf of authors to major library markets, including: 3M Cloud Library, Baker & Taylor, and OverDrive.
+In addition, NLA Digital develops print on demand works for both CreateSpace and Ingram/Lightning Source.

 Contracts and Royalties Manager